Email FacebookTwitterMenu burgerClose thin

 4. Donate to Charity

-• You can only donate up to $100,000 to a qualified charity
+• You can only donate up to $108,000 to a qualified charity.

-• Your IRA custodian must arrange for the transfer of funds to an eligible charity
+• Your IRA custodian must arrange for the transfer of funds to an eligible charity.

 5. Consider a Qualified Longevity Annuity Contract

-There is a catch, however.
-You can only put so much money into a QLAC.
-For 2025, you can contribute a maximum of $210,000.
-While you can use a QLAC to defer taking RMDs until age 85, you can’t avoid them indefinitely.
+However, while you can use a QLAC to defer taking RMDs until age 85, you can’t avoid them indefinitely.

 6. Check Your Beneficiaries